 • Ronda – A wonderful white village dramatically perched on both sides of a deep gorge.

-• Caminito del Rey – An optional hike on a dramatic walkway pinned to vertical cliff walls.
+• Caminito del Rey – A hike on a dramatic walkway pinned to vertical cliff walls.
+(This is optional in this itinerary).

 WHY SEE ANDALUCÍA VIA TRAIN?